Money Calculator

 Long-term invest

-Special scenarios: what should you do?
+Special scenarios - what should you do?

 ScenarioRecommended approachReason

-Received annual bonus50% prepay, 50% investBalanced: guaranteed saving + wealth creation
+Annual bonus received50% prepay, 50% investBalanced: guaranteed saving + wealth creation

 Home loan, 30% bracket, 8.5% rateInvest (equity SIP)Effective rate ~6.8%; equity likely beats this